AinaRB/DailyTemperature_RandomForest_SaoPaulo/README.md

 4. Store the files downloaded in step 2 and 3 in the right folders, as indicated in section 1.2 of 'RFTemp_PipelineApril2023.ipynb'
 5. Run the code

 NOTE: This is just a test code.
 Does not include the full extent of the dataset.
-For access to all dataset, please contact the author: ainaroca16@gmail.com